What is your typical process for working with a new client?

 3. Construction support during the building period

 How did you get started in this business?
-For 20 years I worked for large restaurant companies to design and manage the build-outs of new restaurants in Los Angeles.
+For 20 years I worked for large restaurant companies to design and manage the build-outs of new restaurants in Los Angeles, after that I was helping new developers get their projects off the ground.

 What types of clients have you worked with?
 We work with private clients who have recently purchased a home which may need work, real estate developers and agents, and business owners who need to make a change.
 We are often referred by real estate agents for support before and during the escrow phase.